leahkemp/ESR_human_genomics/README.md

 ...on ESR's production network (with some data on `/mnt/cavia_porcellus/` on Leviathan on the research network).
 Here, more information about each project, metadata, sequencing information, information on getting the data to that location can be found. (*note. replace year with the year, such as 2022*).

-Internal ESR wiki has lots of useful info: https://kscprod-bioman1.esr.cri.nz/wiki/index.php/Main_Page
+Internal ESR wiki has lots of useful info (only accessible on the ESR network): https://kscprod-bioman1.esr.cri.nz/wiki/index.php/Main_Page

-List of linux servers including IP adresses: https://kscprod-bioman1.esr.cri.nz/wiki/index.php/Linux_Servers
+List of linux servers including IP adresses (only accessible on the ESR network): https://kscprod-bioman1.esr.cri.nz/wiki/index.php/Linux_Servers

 ## Projects and analyses